openshift/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

 > like to be able to pause that change manually so that the team will not have to work on the weekend."

 > "As a cluster lifecycle administrator, I need to stop all material changes on my cluster
 > quickly and indefinitely until I can understand a potential issue.
-I not want to consider dates or
+I do not want to consider dates or
 > timezones in this delay as they are not known and irrelevant to my immediate concern."

 > "As a cluster lifecycle administrator, I want to ensure any material changes to my